SuchSoftware/practical-microservices/instructor-guide.md

 1. Open `exercises/01-write-a-message.js`
 2. If you try to run it, it will go boom!
 So run it and watch the boom.
-3. Uncomment line 22
+3. Uncomment the `// id: uuid(),` line.
+4. Run it again.
-4. Talk about the fields in the message
+5. Talk about the fields in the message
+6. Check out the result in the database viewer.
+Point out the connection information is in the README
-5. SLIDE - anatomy of a message
+7. SLIDE - anatomy of a message
-6. Ask class to do part 2 (Did anyone pick a fun message type?)

 ## Step 2: Exploring the Project Layout